viktorsynek/viktorsynek/README.md

 - 🐍 I did a **10 Days - 10 Projects challenge in Python**.
 You can check them out in my respositories.

-- 💻 Working on Full-Stack projects using MERN Stack & TypeScript.
+- 💻 Working on Full-Stack projects using PERN Stack & TypeScript.

 - 📩 viktor.synek03@gmail.com

-<h1 align="left">// Socials</h1>
+<h1 align="left">// socials</h1>

 |  LinkedIn  | DEV.to | Twitter |
 | ------- |:----------:|:---------:|